-Yes.
 In all surviving myths, Cronus did eat the children he had with his sister, Rhea.
 It has been the subject of terrifying paintings and disturbing statues, including Saturn Devouring His Son by the Spanish Romanticist painter Francisco Goya.

 As a matter of fact, so famous is this myth that a statue made its way into the popular video game Assassin’s Creed: Odyssey, where it was fictionally erected in the very real-life sanctuary of Elis in Western Greece.

-In all encompassing depictions, Cronus borders on monstrous, devouring his children indiscriminately and in a rabid fashion.
+In all-encompassing depictions, Cronus borders on monstrous, devouring his children indiscriminately and in a rabid fashion.

-It is quintessentially the myth that speaks the most volumes into just how paranoid Cronus was over the stability of his reign.
+It is quintessentially the myth that speaks the most volumes about just how paranoid Cronus was over the stability of his reign.
 He overthrew his own father fairly easily after Gaia created the adamantine sickle – it wouldn’t be too far-fetched for Cronus to think that his own son or daughter was capable of overthrowing him as well.

 On that note, this whole eating babies thing started when Gaia had a prophecy: that one day, Cronus’ children will overthrow him as he did his own father.
 After the revelation, fear seized Cronus.
 He became unreachable.

 Then, as one terribly concerned with the state of their dynasty does, Cronus took to devouring each of his and Rhea’s children as they were born – that is, until the sixth child.
 That time around, he unknowingly ate a stone wrapped in swaddling clothes.

 As the story goes, once she counted one too many red flags, Rhea sought Gaia and her wise guidance.
 Gaia suggested that Rhea should give Cronus a stone to consume instead of her to-be-born child.
 This was sound advice, naturally, and in came the omphalos stone.